-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 655 Quirk Amended July 1, 2015 Senate Committee on Agriculture, 2- year bill Existing Law: Existing law, operative until July 1, 2020, authorizes the Department of Food and Agriculture, in addition to the license fee, to charge each licensed renderer and collection center an additional fee to cover the reasonable costs of administering provisions regulating renderers, collection centers, and transporters of inedible kitchen grease, and requires that the additional fees may not exceed \$3,000 per year.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 655 Quirk Amended June 15, 2016 Senate Committee on Appropriations, 2-year bill Existing Law: Existing law, operative until July 1, 2020, authorizes the Department of Food and Agriculture, in addition to the license fee, to charge each licensed renderer and collection center an additional fee to cover the reasonable costs of administering provisions regulating renderers, collection centers, and transporters of inedible kitchen grease, and requires that the additional fees may not exceed \$3,000 per year.
 Existing law requires transporters of inedible kitchen grease to be registered and to pay a \$100 registration fee not to exceed \$3000 per year per registered transporter.
-Proposed Law: This bill would increase the maximum amount of these additional fees to \$10,000 per year.
-This bill would increase the registration fee for transporters of inedible kitchen grease to not to exceed \$250.
-The bill would also increase an additional fee to not to exceed \$500 per year per vehicle that is operated to transport kitchen grease and the maximum to not exceed \$10,000 per year per registered transporter.
+Proposed Law: This bill would increase the maximum amount of additional fees collected form licensed renderers of inedible kitchen grease to \$10,000 per year.
+This bill would increase the registration fee for transporters of inedible kitchen grease up to \$250, additional fees up to \$500 per year per vehicle operated to transport kitchen grease, and up to \$10,000 per year per registered transporter.
+The Department of Food and Agriculture would be required to consider "highest and best use" of inedible kitchen grease, among other materials, from inspected establishments, when developing regulations and policies governing their management.
 AB 1005 Gordon/Levine Amended June 14, 2016 Senate Committee on Appropriations, 2-year bill Existing Law: Existing law, the California Beverage Container Recycling and Litter Reduction Act, requires a distributor to pay a redemption payment for every beverage container sold or offered for sale in the state to CalRecycle for deposit in the California Beverage Container Recycling Fund.
 Existing law authorizes CalRecycle, until that authorization is repealed on January 1, 2017, to annually expend up to \$10 million from the fund to make market development payments to an entity certified by CalRecycle as a recycling center, processor, or dropoff or collection program for empty plastic beverage containers.
-Watch Proposed Law: This bill would postpone that repeal until January 1, 2022.
+Proposed Law: This bill would postpone that repeal until January 1, 2022.
+Watch